KernelHaven/MetricHaven/README.md

         <li><code>BLOCK_AS_ONE</code>: if, elif, else are counted as one block</li>
         <li><code>SEPARATE_PARTIAL_BLOCKS</code>: if, elif, else are treated as three independent blocks</li>
       </ul>
-      All variations may be combined with any of the variability weights from below.
+      This metric cannot be combined with the variability weights from below.
     </td>
   </tr>
   <tr>
     <th>Total</th>
-    <td>44.086</td>
+    <td>41,497</td>
     <td></td>
     <td></td>
   </tr>